zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: EF Core Bulk Insert with Entity Framework Extensions
+Title: Bulk Insert in EF Core with Entity Framework Extensions
 MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with Bulk Insert from Entity Framework Extensions.
 Use BulkInsert method in EF Core to handle thousands of entities with less memory and more control.
 Fully supports all EF Core and EF6 versions.
 Try the live benchmark now!
 LastMod: 2025-11-11
 ---

-# Entity Framework Bulk Insert
+# EF Core Bulk Insert with Entity Framework Extensions

-The BulkInsert method from **Entity Framework Extensions** is the easiest way to insert thousands of entities in EF Core and EF6.
+The `BulkInsert` method from Entity Framework Extensions is the most flexible way to insert entities in EF Core and EF6.
+It allows you to insert thousands of entities quickly while giving you full control over how the operation behaves.

-Not only is it super fast, but it’s also highly customizable.
-You can use various [options](/bulk-insert#bulk-insert-options) to bulk insert entities in EF Core exactly the way you want — like keeping identity values, inserting only new entities, and much more.
+You can customize the insert with various [options](/bulk-insert#bulk-insert-options), such as preserving identity values, inserting only new entities, including related entities, and much more.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore